mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 The thicker given edge is, the more likely it is the user to perform the corresponding transition.
 The graph from the visualization is intentionally undirected to make the diagram less noisy.

-You can find demo of this module [here](https://github.com/mgechev/mlx-ga-demo)<sup>[10]</sup>.
-All you need to do is download your private key from the Google Developer Console, place it in `credentials.json` and replace the [view ID with the one of your web app](http://2ality.com/2015/10/google-analytics-api.html) <sup>[11]</sup>.
+You can find demo of this module [here](https://github.com/mgechev/mlx-ga-demo)<sup>[11]</sup>.
+As prerequirement, download your private key from the Google Developer Console, place it in `credentials.json` and replace the [view ID with the one of your web app](http://2ality.com/2015/10/google-analytics-api.html)<sup>[12]</sup>.

 ## `@mlx/webpack`

 Now, once we have collected the data from Google Analytics, we can plug `@mlx/webpack` in our build process.
-For the purpose, we should eject our Angular CLI application (or `create-react-app` one) and in `webpack.config.js` add the following lines:
+For the purpose, we should eject the Angular CLI application (or `create-react-app` one) and in `webpack.config.js` add the following lines:

 ```ts
 const { MLPlugin } = require('@mlx/webpack');